Presenter: Ana Paula Mumy, SLPD, CCC-SLP

 Course is offered for 0.35 ASHA CEUs – 3.5 Contact Hours.

-This course includes numerous downloadable reproducibles for use in your daily practice.
+This course includes numerous downloadable reproducibles for use in your therapy sessions.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.